AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 Playing in the interpreter with some of the new expressions is left as an exercise to the reader.

-This version is a little verbose with selecting the column, but the main part of the algorithm remains clear.
-(Also, we could be caching some things to make the column selection computation more efficient...)
+This version is a little verbose with selecting the column, but the main part of the algorithm remains clean.
+We cut the search branch if the selected column's sum is 0 or when the selected column is not a member of the row.
+(We could be caching some things to make the column selection computation more efficient...)

 ```Haskell
 ghci> head $ algoX m1